Remarks on Serre's modularity conjecture: Iterated killing ramification: the Sophie Germain trick

 \section{Iterated killing ramification: the Sophie Germain trick}

-The first step can roughly be described as follows: Killing ramification at primes in the level, one after the other (using minimal lifts to go from one to the other) we reduce to a case with just one prime in the level.\\
+The first step can roughly be described as follows: Killing ramification at primes in the level, one after the other (using crystalline minimal lifts to go from one to the other) we reduce to a case with just one prime (the good-dihedral prime) in the level.\\

-Since we need to ensure that modularity propagates well in all ``moves" (i.e., every time that we switch the residual characteristic), we have to ensure that the conditions of ``non-solvable residual image", ``liftings are semistable over abelian extension of $\Q_p$" and Condition (4) needed to apply Kisin's result are satisfied (cf. [Ki06c]).
-Thus, before starting the killing ramification process, we will perform two sets of moves, via weight $2$ lifts, to reduce to a situation where these conditions are satisfied.\\ By adding extra ramification at a very large prime $q$ in a suitable way (given by some character of very large order $t$), a trick of Khare and Wintenberger, as explained in a previous section as long as we work in characteristics smaller than a certain bound $B$ all representations will be good-dihedral at $q$ and will have non-solvable residual image.\\
+Since we need to ensure that modularity propagates well in all ``moves" (i.e., every time that we switch the residual characteristic), we have to ensure that the conditions of ``non-solvable residual image" and Condition (T) needed to apply Kisin's result are satisfied (cf. Theorem \ref{teo:superKisin}).
+Thus, before starting the killing ramification process, we will perform two sets of moves, via weight $2$ lifts, to reduce to a situation where these conditions are satisfied.\\ We start by applying Lemma \ref{teo:good-dihedral}: by adding extra ramification at a very large prime $q$, given by some character of very large order $t$, as long as we work in characteristics smaller than a certain bound $B$ all representations will be good-dihedral at $q$ and will have non-solvable residual image.\\

-Then, we have a residual representation such that the primes in the level (all odd) are:
+Then, we can assume that we start with a residual representation such that the primes in the level (all odd) are: